New report underscores conditions that made Prince George’s vulnerable to covid-19

 The county invests $39 per person on health and human services — compared with $91 in Anne Arundel, $224 in Montgomery and $45 in Baltimore County — and relies heavily on grants, which are typically short-term and come with restrictions, which can hurt programming and staff recruitment and retention

-During a council meeting Tuesday, council member Dannielle M. Glaros (D-District 3), who in recent years has called for more funding for the health department, described the report as a “call to action.”
+During a council meeting Tuesday, council member Dannielle M. Glaros (D-District 3), who in recent years has called for more funding for the Health Department, described the report as a “call to action.”

 “I really hope we see movement,” Glaros said.
 “I do not feel we spend enough money on our budget in this arena. . . .
 It’s going to mean us re-prioritizing and making some difficult decisions this spring.”